yaseenazzabi/FinalYearProject-CellularAutomata/README.md

 If you wish to simply read the code, navigate to Source Code (Eclipse Package)/src/VisualisingCellularAutomata, and read the code files there.

 This program simulates Lifelike Cellular Automata by drawing graphics.
 A full and extensive report, with an introduction summary, is found here, named "Report.pdf".

+A video demonstration (hosted on Google Drive due to its size) is available at https://drive.google.com/file/d/1zIQO-4qAsJn3YsIyh5aJ0lCOE14zG_nE/view